Northeastern University - Silicon Valley

 - Visiting Scholar, Robotics Laboratory — Computer Department, Stanford University

 - PhD in Computer Science, University of Louisiana at Lafayette

 - MS in Computer Science, University of Missouri-Columbia

 - BS in Mathematics, Purdue University

 Edward Katz is currently an Associate Teaching Professor in the M.S.
-Computer Science and ALIGN programs at Northeastern University Silicon Valley’s College of Computer and Information Science.
+Computer Science and ALIGN programs at Northeastern University Silicon Valley’s Khoury College of Computer Sciences.

 Previously, he was a Visiting Associate Professor in Computer Science at Loyola Marymount University for 2016-2017.
 Prior to LMU, he mentored Entrepreneurial Teams of MS students at Carnegie Mellon University Silicon Valley.
 Before mentoring CMU SV teams, he was both a Senior Systems Scientist and an Associate Professor in Software Engineering at CMU SV.
 Before that, he was a Senior MTS at Hewlett-Packard Laboratories.